How to Dispose of Batteries

 How to dispose of

 Responsible lithium battery disposal is important as otherwise they can catch fire and explode.
 Lithium batteries are non-rechargeable, so when they run out they must be disposed of safely.
-Inappropriate lithium battery disposal may cause fires in landfill if they’re thrown away with general waste.
+Disposing of a lithium battery inappropriately may cause fires in landfill if they’re thrown away with general waste.
 They contain valuable materials that can be recycled, recovered, and reused such as cobalt, nickel, copper, and manganese.

 To dispose of lithium-ion batteries you should follow the same processes.
 Lithium-ion batteries are rechargeable and often used in electric vehicles (including electric bikes and scooters), laptops, power banks, and garden tools.
 You should dispose of complete devices with WEEE recycling.
 If the lithium-ion battery is removed you can recycle it separately.